davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 #### Databases & Methods

-PostgreSQL has been my defacto database since I saw Michael Stonebraker speak at MIT a decade ago.
+Used PostgreSQL for more than a decade for its support for structured data, unstructured data, and numerous added value extensions plus a wide variety of cloud container deployments that make dev-prod parity straightforward.

-My teams have worked iteratively, from whiteboard sketch to provisional prototype, while reflecting on design, documenting, testing, shipping, and repeating the process weekly.
-The key is to recognize that automation works for efficient processes like CI/CD, but not for inefficient processes like reaching design or engineering consensus.
+Used an agile style from ideas like [agile as a sensemaking platform](https://medium.com/agile-sensemaking/why-sensemaking-will-save-agile-e1ad99b4805a).
+Weekly product rhythm is established by decision-making (roadmap) Monday, touching base loosely mid-week, and sense-making (reflection) on Friday.

 ### Experience

 #### Software Engineering Specialist&nbsp;&nbsp;&nbsp;&nbsp;_Caterpillar_&nbsp;&nbsp;&nbsp;&nbsp;2018-2020, 2021
-  * Reviewed and profiled C++ code for Autonomy Group's Remote Control Terrain Visualization
+  * Built, reviewed and profiled C++ code on Linux from Intel x86 to ARM FPGA for RC Terrain Visualization
-  * Wrote company-wide directives on docker containers around build engineering and CI/CD on Azure
+  * Guided company-wide directives on docker container usage for build engineering and CI/CD on Azure

 #### Member of Technical Staff&nbsp;&nbsp;&nbsp;&nbsp;_Carnegie Mellon University_&nbsp;&nbsp;&nbsp;&nbsp;2020
   * Contributed to Emerging Technology Center within Software Engineering Institute
-  * Worked on MLPerf (HPC), AI Task Force (MLOps), and ATAK (HCI)
+  * Worked on HPC, MLOps, and HCI in concert with National Robotics Engineering Center

 #### Senior Software Developer&nbsp;&nbsp;&nbsp;&nbsp;_Realpage_&nbsp;&nbsp;&nbsp;&nbsp;2016 - 2018
   * Led weekly retrospectives to improve cadence, velocity, and teamwork